metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 {{<figure src="mirrord-accept.png" alt="mirrord accept detour" height="100%" width="100%">}}

 Alright then, we have all our detours in place.
-Everything should work smoothly! (that’s what I thought) So let’s test it out by rolling back to the commit with only these detours in place.
-Fair warning before we go ahead, those were primitive times (no CLI) and required manual labor 😔.
+Everything should work smoothly!
+Or so I thought.
+Let’s test it out by rolling back to the commit with only these detours in place.

 `git checkout` [d8b4de6](https://github.com/metalbear-co/mirrord/tree/d8b4de6f5c5907d4d682f018d42455cd41551eb2)